What courses do I need?

 Basic Proficiency and Science Requirements: Basic proficiency and science requirements include coursework in chemistry, biology, mathematics and other relevant preparation for completion of your bachelor’s degree at Bastyr.
 Basic proficiency and science prerequisites vary between programs, and it is important to read the prerequisite pages carefully and meet with an admissions adviser to review your unofficial transcripts before you apply.
 Although you can apply while prerequisites are still in progress, all must be completed prior to enrolling at Bastyr.

-All basic proficiency and science coursework must be completed with a grade of C or better.
+All basic proficiency and science coursework must be completed with a grade of C or higher.

 How do I know which specific courses to take?

-Check our course equivalency guides below for basic proficiency and science requirements for the exercise science, health psychology, herbal sciences, and nutrition programs.
+Check our course equivalency guides below for basic proficiency and science requirements for the exercise science, health psychology, herbal sciences, integrated human biology and nutrition programs.
 If your state or school is not listed, check with an admissions adviser to make sure you are taking the correct sciences.
-Equivalency guides for other programs will be added as they become available.

 For your general education requirements, you can complete courses from a variety of departments based upon your interests.